SapphireFang1998/ANCHOLIK-NER-A-Benchmark-Dataset-for-Bangla-Regional-Named-Entity-Recognition/README.md

 # ANCHOLIK-NER: A Benchmark Dataset for Bangla Regional Named Entity Recognition

 ## Abstract
-"ANCHOLIK-NER" is a linguistically diverse dataset for Named Entity Recognition (NER) in Bangla regional dialects, capturing variations across Sylhet, Chittagong and Barishal.
-The dataset has around 10,443 sentences, 3,481 sentences per region.
+ANCHOLIK-NER is a linguistically diverse dataset for Named Entity Recognition (NER) in Bangla regional dialects, capturing variations across Sylhet, Chittagong, Barishal, Noakhali, and Mymensingh.
+The dataset has around 17,405 sentences, 3,481 sentences per region.
 The data was collected from two publicly available datasets and through web scraping from various online newspapers, articles.
-To ensure high-quality annotations, the BIO tagging scheme was employed and professional annotators with expertise in regional dialects carried out the labeling process.
-The dataset is structured into separate subsets for each region and is available both in CSV format.
+To ensure high-quality annotations, the BIO tagging scheme was employed, and professional annotators with expertise in regional dialects carried out the labeling process.
+The dataset is structured into separate subsets for each region and is available in CSV format.
 Each entry contains textual data along with identified named entities and their corresponding annotations.
-Named entities are categorized into ten distinct classes: Person, Location, Organization, Food, Animal, Colour, Role, Relation, Object and Miscellaneous.
+Named entities are categorized into ten distinct classes: Person, Location, Organization, Food, Animal, Colour, Role, Relation, Object, and Miscellaneous.
 This dataset serves as a valuable resource for developing and evaluating NER models for Bangla dialectal variations, contributing to regional language processing and low-resource NLP applications.
-It can be utilized to enhance NER systems in Bangla dialects, improve regional language understanding and support applications in machine translation, information retrieval and conversational AI.
+It can be utilized to enhance NER systems in Bangla dialects, improve regional language understanding, and support applications in machine translation, information retrieval, and conversational AI.

 ## Table of Contents
 - [Data Availability](#data-availability)